Troy Drug Crime Attorneys

 At Frost & Kavanaugh, we understand what is at stake, and we know that you may be scared or overwhelmed when facing drug charges.
 We are experienced criminal defense attorneys who understand New York's complicated drug laws and how to fight to get the best outcome possible for our clients.
 Oftentimes, people commit these crimes because they are addicted, and they need treatment (not prison) for that addiction.
 We may be able to get you into a treatment program and get your arrest sealed, or even dismissed.

-If you have been arrested for a drug crime, contact Frost & Kavanaugh as soon as possible.
-We know that drug crime arrests don't just happen during business hours.
-That's why you can always reach an attorney at Frost & Kavanaugh—day or night.
+If you have been arrested, contact our Troy drug crime attorneys as soon as possible.
+We know that arrests don't just happen during business hours.
+That's why you can always reach an attorney at Frost & Kavanaugh day or night.